1-Week Ancient Capitals Tour

 Day 6: Chiang Mai -- For the last full day of this trip, you get to make a choice.
 If you'd like to get a sense of the city's long history, take a walk from the northeast corner to the southwest corner of Chiang Mai's Old City, winding through the back streets and taking in the principal temples (Wat Chiang Man, Wat Chedi Luang, and Wat Phra Singh).
 Stop off for lunch at either Ruen Tamarind or Huen Phen along the way, and sit for a while in Buak Had Park at the end.

 If, on the other hand, you've had enough history for one trip, you might like to spend the day learning how to prepare several Thai dishes at the Chiang Mai Thai Cookery School.
-Other options include boat trips on the river, a visit to an elephant camp, a (brief) visit to a hill-tribe village, or a gentle round of golf on a nearby course.
+Other options include boat trips on the river, a (brief) visit to a hill-tribe village, or a gentle round of golf on a nearby course.

 In the evening, book tickets for the cultural show at the Old Chiang Mai Cultural Center, where you can dine on northern specialties and watch traditional dancing.
 The show finishes at 9:30pm, allowing time for any last-minute shopping at the Night Bazaar, more drinking and dancing at the riverside bars, or packing your bags and getting an early night.